codeforamerica/form-flow/README.md

 3. `sendEmail( String subject, String recipientEmail, String emailBody, List<String> emailsToCC, List<String> emailsToBCC, List<File> attachments, boolean requireTls)`

-Below is and example of a sendEmail() call being made by an application using the form-flow library.
+Below is and example of a sendEmail() call being made by an application using the form flow library.
 Please note that pdfs is a list of files to be passed as attachments with the email.

 ```java